 occur concurrently throughout the study.
 The SharePoint development work will proceed throughout the course of the study with development in the first half and a supported go-live state for the latter part of the study period.
-At the conclusion of this task, researchers will deliver a baseline assessment of functional foods within the current International Space Station (ISS) food system as well as provide requirements for the development of functional foods in the space food system.
+At the conclusion of this task, researchers will deliver a baseline assessment of functional foods within the current ISS food system as well as provide requirements for the development of functional foods in the space food system.
 Rationale for HRP Directed Research: This research is directed because it contains highly constrained research.
 Research Impact/Earth Benefits: This research is on the forefront of establishing functional food concentrations in processed foods whereas the current research focus only considers whole, generally fresh, foods.
 The data will allow efforts for high nutrition to all populations regardless of access to fresh food.
 Consequently, the benefits of healthful diet can be extended as well.
-Task Progress: The study hypothesis is that foods will sustain functional ingredients for an extended shelf life if compatible formulation, processing, and storage conditions are achieved.
-Current spaceflight foods are being evaluated to determine if their nutrient profile supports positioning as a functional food and if the stability of the bioactive compound within the food matrix over an extended shelf life correlates with the expected storage duration during the mission.
-Twelve foods that were thought to have a significant concentration, or a concentration significantly greater than most spaceflight foods, of bioactive compounds (lycopene, lutein, omega-3 fatty acids, phenolics, sterols, and flavonoids) were selected for the study from the International Space Station food provisions.
-Recently produced food samples were sent by overnight shipment to the Food Composition Laboratory of the Linus Pauling Institute a toregon State University (Corvallis, OR) for bioactive compound analysis.
+Task Progress: Twelve foods that were thought to have a significant concentration, or a concentration significantly greater than most spaceflight foods, of bioactive compounds (lycopene, lutein, omega-3 fatty acids, phenolics, sterols, and flavonoids) were selected for the study from the International Space Station food provisions.
+Recently produced food samples were sent by overnight shipment to the Food Composition Laboratory of the Linus Pauling Institute at Oregon State University (Corvallis, OR) for bioactive compound analysis.
 Three packages of each product were blended together for the analysis to reduce package-to-package variability.
-Samples were analyzed initially and after 3, 6, and 12 months of storage, dependent upon storage temperature (4°C, 21°C, or 3°C) within the Space Food Systems Laboratory environmental chambers.
-Final storage analysis will occur at 2 years.
-The ability to provision high-lycopene, high-lutein, or high-omega-3 fatty acid foods within the spaceflight food system has been demonstrated by the identification of the foods of this study and their initial chemical analysis.
-Strels can be supplied through cumulative diet; however, a single food with adequate sterol content for functionality is unlikely.
-Total polyphenol delivery appears stabile and adequate, however the physiological relevance of the overall stability is currently unknown in relation to the importance and stability of individual phenolic compounds, like lycopene, lutein, marine omega-3 fatty acids, and rice sterols, plateau at some eqoulibrium concentration.
-The anthocyanin s Bibliography Type: Description: (Last Updated: 04/23/2019) Abstracts for Journals and Proceedings Bermudez-Aguirre L, Cooper M. "Functional Foods Baseline and Requirements Analysis."
-Presented at the 2015 NASA Human Research Program Investigators' Workshop, Galveston, Texas, January 13-15, 2015.
-Abstract Book, 2015 NASA Human Research Program Investigators' Workshop, Galveston, Texas, January 13-15, 2015. , Jan-2015
+Duplicate samples of the food were placed in 4°C, 21°C, and 35°C environmental chambers within the Space Food Systems Laboratory for storage and re-analysis at periodic time points.
+The initial assessment of functional foods within the current spaceflight food system is mixed.
+Current processing technologies are adequate to provide high-lycopene, high-lutein, or high-omega-3 fatty acid foods within the spaceflight food system, at least at the beginning of shelf life, as demonstrated by the identification of the foods of this study and their initial chemical analysis.
+As expected, the kale, salmon, and cheese tortellini products had great amounts of their respective bioactive compounds.
+Sterol concentrations coincided with the sterol concentrations in the average diet.
+The antioxidant capability of the foods - cumulatively if not individually - is also projected to be adequate and representative of a balanced diet. issues requiring compound-specific mitigation without creating a secondary issue of menu fatigue.
+Additionally, it is yet unknown whether the bioactive compounds will remain stable over the extended shelf life of five years required for a Mars mission.
+The balance of the menu appears to be well-suited to address those health concerns benefiting from chemical structure-specific mitigation, i.e. polyphenolic supplementation for antioxidative properties, provided that the chemical stability of the compounds maintains the structure for a long shelf life.
+Bibliography Type: Description: (Last Updated: 04/23/2019)